NK-AIModSynth/Docker-ML-Pipeline/README.md

 ### Process
 1. Open a docker web app at your system

-2. Create a Dockerfile and add all the necessary commands to run you applications as follow.
+2. Create a Dockerfile(At your app location) and add all the necessary commands to run you applications as follow.
 ```
     FROM python:3.8
     COPY . /app